Chris Kluwe: Tabletop gaming

 Kluwe released his first tabletop game called Twilight of the Gods on August 31, 2017, published by Victory Point Games.

 Coaching

 Kluwe was hired as the special teams coach at Edison High School for the 2017 season.
-He was fired from Edison High School in February 2025 after his arrest.
+He was fired from Edison High School in February 2025 after his arrest for protesting the installation of a MAGA sign at a local Huntington Beach library.